New Italian Cinema

 This thrilling, highly awarded western set in the aftermath of the Spanish Civil War sees a reclusive shepherd (Luis Tosar) and a terrified young boy form an unexpected friendship.

-Fresh from the 2020 Berlin International Film Festival, female friendship lies at the heart of Pilar Palomero’s celebrated coming-of-age drama set in Spain in the early 1990s.
+Winner of Best Film at the 2021 Goya Awards, female friendship lies at the heart of Pilar Palomero’s celebrated coming-of-age drama set in Spain in the early 1990s.

 A summertime coming-of-age tale for the thirty-somethings, The August Virgin celebrates a woman’s journey of discovery in the balmy streets of Madrid.